Lemon Cream Cheese Crumb Muffins

 Instructions

-- Preheat the oven to 350 degrees F (or 325 degrees F for convection bake).
-Line a 12-cup standard muffin tin with paper liners (see note above about making smaller muffins).
+- Preheat the oven to 350 degrees F. Line a 12-cup muffin tin with paper liners.
+Set aside.

-- In another bowl with an electric handheld mixer or in the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese, butter, granulated sugar, and lemon zest together until light and fluffy, 1-2 minutes.
+- For the muffins, in a medium bowl with an electric handheld mixer or in the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese, butter, granulated sugar, and lemon zest until light and fluffy, 1 to 2 minutes.

-- Add the egg, vanilla, buttermilk and lemon juice.
-Mix until well-combined, scraping down the sides of the bowl as needed.
+- Add the egg, buttermilk, lemon juice, and vanilla.
+Mix until well combined, scraping down the sides of the bowl as needed.

-- For the crumb topping, in the same bowl that held the dry ingredients for the muffin batter (no need to wash), whisk together the flour, granulated sugar, and brown sugar.
+- For the crumb topping, whisk together the flour, granulated sugar, and brown sugar.
 Add the melted butter and stir/mash with a fork until the mixture looks evenly moistened and forms tiny clumps.

 - Top each muffin evenly with the crumb topping (use it all up!).

-- Let the muffins cool in the tin for 2-3 minutes then gently move to a cooling rack to cool completely.
+- Let the muffins cool in the tin for 2 to 3 minutes, then gently move to a cooling rack to cool completely.

-- For the glaze, add the lemon juice to a small bowl or liquid measuring cup and gradually add powdered sugar, whisking constantly, until the desired consistency is reached (I like it thick but pourable).
+- For the glaze, whisk together the powdered sugar and 1 tablespoon of the lemon juice.
+Continue adding additional lemon juice until the glaze is thick but pourable.
 Drizzle glaze over the top of each cooled muffin.

 Notes